Josh Holloway: Career

 In March 2007, Holloway was selected as the new face for Davidoff's fragrance Cool Water worldwide.
 In Spring 2008, Holloway was selected as the first male spokesperson for Magnum ice cream of Turkey.
 Previous Magnum spokespersons include Eva Longoria and Elizabeth Hurley.
 In the same year he made the top ten list of TV Guide's Sexiest Stars.

 Holloway appeared in the 2009 film Stay Cool, a comedy written by the Polish brothers.
 Artist Salvador Larroca is believed by Comic Book Resources columnist Timothy Callahan to have used Holloway as the model for his rendition of Tony Stark during his run on Iron Man, which began in 2008.
 In June 2010, Holloway won a Saturn Award for "Best Actor on Television" for his role on Lost.
 In September 2010, Holloway was added to the cast of Mission: Impossible – Ghost Protocol, which was released in December 2011.
 In 2014, Holloway starred in the lead role in the CBS television show Intelligence as a cybercrime agent who can "access the entire electromagnetic spectrum" with his mind.

 In 2016, Holloway began starring in Colony as Will Bowman, a former FBI agent who, in a bid to protect his family, is forced to collaborate with the occupational government to bring down the growing resistance movement inside the L.A. colony in the near future.
 Colony marked a Lost reunion for Holloway and executive producer Carlton Cuse.

+In 2021, Holloway was cast as the lead in the television show Duster (2025).
+The show eventually premiered in 2025 after 5 years in development.

 Personal life

-At the end of shooting the Lost pilot in Oahu, Hawaii, Holloway proposed to his long-time girlfriend, Yessica Kumala.
+At the end of shooting the Lost pilot in Oahu, Hawaii, Holloway proposed to his Indonesian long-time girlfriend, Yessica Kumala.
 The couple married on October 1, 2004.
-They now have two children, Java and Hunter Holloway.
+They have two children.